-Dr Isolde Hertess offers upper blepharoplasty for suitable patients on the Gold Coast.
+Dr Isolde Hertess works at a plastic surgery clinic on the Gold Coast offering upper eyelid surgery Gold Coast wide for suitable patients.
 Planning is based on your anatomy, your health, and what can be done safely.
 This includes discussing where scars may be placed, what recovery can be like, and the risks you should understand before making a decision.

 What Is Upper Blepharoplasty?